- A Higher Offer: When Should I Wait to Commit to a College? - October 11, 2017

 Because many people do not understand the equating process used to convert SAT scores, there is a common misconception that some test administration dates will have a more difficult scoring curve than others.
 Specifically, many students assume that the October test administration, when many high school seniors are taking the SAT for the final time before college admissions, will have a harder curve.

-Remember, though, that your score is not related to anyone else’s score.
+Remember, though, that your score is not related to another’s score.
 A large group of strong students taking the test at the same time as you will not push your score down, just as a large group of weaker students will not push your score up.

-In addition, there are multiple versions of the SAT administered on each test date, so even if you took the SAT on a date when the “easiest” SAT were being administered, there is no guarantee that that’s the version that would land on the desk in front of you.
+In addition, there are multiple versions of the SAT administered on each test date, so even if you took the SAT on a date when the “easiest” SAT was being administered, there is no guarantee that that’s the version that would land on your desk.
 And even if it did, there would be no ultimate scoring reward, since the equating process would account for the difficulty (or lack thereof) on the version of the test that you took.

 How can I calculate my scaled SAT from my raw score?

 Unless you have a copy of the score conversion chart produced specifically for the test that you took, you cannot convert your own score.
 That’s why it’s important on practice tests to follow the scoring instructions provided with each test, and not blindly apply scoring instructions from one practice test to the scoring of another practice test.

 While the variation between each version will be relatively slight, if you want an accurate picture of your performance, you need to use the correct scoring conversion chart.